jhudsl/Documentation_and_Usability/docs/03-lessons_from_user_designers.md

 ### Generalities about bioinformatics tool users

-On a general level, there are some characteristics we know about bioinformatic tool user communities [].
+On a general level, there are some characteristics we know about bioinformatic tool user communities.

 The typical user of bioinformatics tools are generally:
 - Highly educated in their specific research topic.